justinlee007/CarND-MPC-Project/README.md

 * Apply the control input to the vehicle.

 The simulator sends position, orientation, velocity and map marker data per loop.
 This data is used (with the above constraint formulas) to compute N predicted states, each having in incrementing *dt*.
 This vector of data, along with cost, is passed into the optimizer.

+Once the optimized route and actuator data is resolved, it is returned to the server to plot the yellow waypoint line, green predicted line, and actuate the car.

 ### Optimizer
 The MPC uses an optimizer for the control inputs [δ<sub>1</sub>, a<sub>1</sub>, ..., δ<sub>N−1</sub>, a​<sub>N−1</sub>].
 It finds locally optimal values while keeping the constraints defined by the non-actuator and actuator parameters.